 At least Europe is a place and not an astronomical event.

-Art Shift: The character portraits of the first game were drawn in a gothic style pictured above (the typical Ayami Kojima style fans are used to since Symphony of the Night).
+Art Shift: The character portraits of the first game were drawn in a gothic style pictured above (the typical Ayami Kojima style fans are used to since Castlevania: Symphony of the Night).
 The second game went for a more animesque style.

 Artifact Title: Dawn does not take place in Dracula's Castle/Castlevania.
 The cult's base is said to be a replica of Castlevania, but again (see top), that makes no sense at all.